-Students who declare their intention to seek teaching certification in their academic major are assigned an education advisor as well as a major-field faculty advisor.
-During freshman and sophomore years, students meet with both advisors to design their program of study and to ensure that they will meet the requirements for admission to the secondary program in their junior year.
+Those who declare their intention to seek teaching certification in their academic major are assigned an education advisor as well as a major-field faculty advisor.
+During freshman and sophomore years, candidates meet with both advisors to design their program of study and to ensure that they will meet the requirements for admission to the secondary program in their junior year.
 Admission is based on the following minimum guidelines:

-- A major-field grade-point average of 3.0 with no grade lower than a C - A minimum grade-point average of 2.7 - Grades of C+ or higher in all required courses in the certification sequence - Two letters of recommendation from college faculty\ - · Interview by members of the Adolescence Education Council as deemed necessary
+A major-field grade-point average established by the content area department with no grade lower than a C

+A minimum grade-point average of 2.7 •

+- Grades of C+ or higher in all required courses in the teacher certification sequence - Two letters of recommendation from college faculty - Interview by members of the Adolescence Education Council as deemed necessary - One letter must be from a major-field faculty member.
+Transfer candidates must submit one recommendation from a faculty member at the college previously attended.